Alexander0013/S-P-500-Prediction/README.md

 ### Goal
 A breif introduction about your project, i.e., what is your goal?

-A: Using LSTM model to predict Vanguard S&P 500 ETF price，in order to devlop a long-term profitable strategy
+A: Using LSTM model to predict Vanguard S&P 500 ETF price，in order to develop a long-term profitable strategy

 ### Demo
 You should provide an example commend to reproduce your result